hmae/sievetest/Readme.md

-* In **Sieve Test** it is required to find Particular Diameter of soil sample that pass 10%, 30% and 60% . so according to accuracy Shapely provide very good gemoetric calculations for find intersections between lines.
+* In **Sieve Analysis Test** it is required to find Particles Diameter of soil sample that pass 10%, 30% and 60% . so according to accuracy Shapely provide very good gemoetric calculations for find intersections between lines.

 > **Example:**